Welcome to the Duval family history page! This site is devoted to Charles and Sarah

 To achieve their objectives, the French monarchs engaged a series of investors and

-adventurers, some organized in joint-
+adventurers, some organized in joint- established a settlement in 1605 and spent the winter

 The settler population grew very slowly, however.
 The king required that merchants